-In the last years we shifted our way of eating towards consuming more and more plants, enjoying low-carb desserts (many are raw) and plenty of freshly made smoothies.
+In the last years we shifted our way of eating towards consuming more and more plants, enjoying low-carb desserts (many are raw desserts), plenty of freshly made smoothies and nice creams.

 Today we decided to hit one more checkpoint and make our first vegan ice cream.

-We’ll be trying a pretty simple recipe that requires only 3 ingredients and no ice cream maker.
-Our ice cream recipe is based on the following amazing vegan ingredients: banana, avocado and beetroot.
+We’ll be trying a pretty simple recipe that requires only 3 ingredients (plants) and no ice cream maker.
+Our ice cream recipe is based on the following raw plants: banana, avocado and beetroot.

-Frankly, we have no idea how it’s going to turn out or if it’s going to be edible in the end.
-We’re looking for that creamy ice cream consistency and a refreshing taste, but at this point we don’t know what to expect.
+Frankly, we have no idea how it’s going to turn out or if it’s going to be edible in the end (just kidding!).
+We are looking to obtain that creamy ice cream consistency and a refreshing taste, without using an ice cream maker.
+Sounds interesting?
+Let’s see how this works!

-We quickly took a few pictures and ate the whole batch right there on the spot, so I guess this is solid proof that our beet vegan ice cream turned out pretty good after all.
+We took a few quick pictures and we end-up eating the whole batch, right there on the spot.
+So I guess this is solid proof that our beet ice cream turned out pretty good after all.

-We LOVED this beet ice cream and we hope you’ll love it too.
+We LOVE this beet ice cream and we hope you’ll love it too.
 It was:

 & Easy to make